LvnLx/drumline-transcriber/README.md

 ## Quick Start

-Ensure you have met all the requirements above, from the root directory of the project do the following:
+Ensure you have met all the requirements above, then from the root directory of the project do the following:

 1. run `python3 dataset_generator.py --singles -d --divisor 2` to generate a dataset to be used by the neural network
 2. run `python3 network_generator.py` to train and generate a neural network on the generated dataset (feel free to checkout the training results that are output from the command)